 - Adjacent Matrix: a square matrix where individuals in rows and columns are the same.

-- Incidence Matrix: None-squared matrix and the entities in rows and columns are not necessary the same.
+- Incidence Matrix: None-squared matrix and the entities in rows and columns are not necessarily the same.

 - Edge List: Input has two columns and each row represents a connection between an origin (left column) and a destination (right column).